VMironiuk/scripts/README.md

 of $PATH and execute the first match it finds.

 ### TODO:
+* make ffmpeg-install on rpm-based distributions;
-* make script for installing ffmpeg on rpm-based distributions;
+* make linux-post-install script for rpm-based distributions;